foosasugaome/PROJECT1/README.md

 ## Objective

-Move the arm to the right position to win a toy.
+Move the arm horizontally and verticall then grab a toy.